-MMC is a catch-all term to describe everything from innovative building solutions to cutting edge materials.
+MMC, or modern methods of construction, is a catch-all term to describe everything from innovative building solutions to cutting edge materials.
 Here’s a bird’s eye view.

 Building is a continuous process of innovation and development so all construction methods were at one time regarded as MMC, such as first-generation timber frame.